“You may not control all the events that happen to you, but you can decide not to be reduced by them.” ~ Maya Angelou

 - Appreciate What Your Divorce Invites: When a relationship ends, it invites you to reflect and take stock.
 In time, you will be able to appreciate the growth opportunities that arise because your marriage didn’t last.
 Maybe you realize how much you can care for yourself.
 Or you realize you can become an even better parent on your own.

 - Take Responsibility for Just Your Part: Your marriage environment was created by both you and your spouse.
 Your spouse is responsible for his/her part, whether they own it or not.
 And you are responsible for your part, not the whole relationship.
 Which means you aren’t completely responsible for what didn’t work in your relationship.

-- Focus on Self-Love more than People Pleasing: If you’ve always focused more on getting others approval, it’s time to focus more on giving your self the love you need.
-Instead of over-valuing others opinion of yourself, focus more on your own thinking.
+- Focus on Self-Love more than People Pleasing: If you’ve always focused more on getting others’ approval, it’s time to focus more on giving yourself the love you need.
+Instead of over-valuing others’ opinions of yourself, focus more on your own thinking.
 Only you know the whole story and the loving truth that you did the best you could with what you knew at the time.

 Divorce recovery is more than regrouping and starting new routines, it is also about finding yourself.
 Finding the strength you didn’t know you had to care for yourself in ways you never have before.
 And to become more loving to yourself, because you deserve to cherish yourself as much as you have cherished others.

-Marci Payne offers divorce recovery counseling in Lee’s Summit MO.
+Marci Payne, MA, LPC is a therapist based in Lee’s Summit MO.
+She offers online divorce counseling in Missouri.
 One of her specialties is working with men and women who are starting over after a divorce and need a little help finding and loving themselves through this stressful time.
 Schedule a free 15-minute phone consult to determine if she is the best counselor for you.